This week’s blog post is a blast from the past – and it’s chock full of terrific information about writing your own stitch guides…

 XOXO!!!

-PS: Are you a member of the Serendipity Needleworks Facebook group?
-That’s where we share ideas and cheer each other on and I’d love to have you join us, so click here to request an invite.
-I’ll see you on the inside! 😉
+PS: Are you on our Serendipity Needleworks NeedleNotes list?
+That’s where we share tips, ideas, events, and cheer each other on and I’d love to have you join me, so click here to subscribe.
+I’ll see you there! 😉

 Thank you for reading and responding.
 It’s always fun to hear from my readers.